HTS Bioinf - Process for updates to production pipelines

 Release and development process

 Updates to the system are usually done in a planned and controlled manner where work is defined and documented in Gitlab.
 Changes are tested on the developers' personal machines, on development servers, on NSC or on TSD.
-An "endringskontroll" (EK) is filled and approved, and the software is assigned a version number according to the conventions described above.
-The deployment of the software on the various platforms (NSC and TSD) is coordinated with the person having production duty.
+An "endringskontroll" (EK) is filled and approved when needed (See the attachment "Saksgang for endringskontroll med eksempler" under procedure Endringskontroll - AMG), and the software is assigned a version number according to the conventions described below.
+The deployment of the software on the various platforms (NSC and TSD) is coordinated with the person currently in production duty.

-- The release manager will create a Gitlab issue by using the respective template issue.
+- The release coordinator for the relevant system creates a Gitlab issue by using the respective template issue.

-- The release manager gathers the changes that should go into the release and makes sure the issues are appropriately tagged in Gitlab.
+- The release coordinator gathers the changes that should go into the release and makes sure the issues are appropriately tagged in Gitlab.

 - A release branch is created after most or all development has been done.
 The branch is typically named like the planned version (e.g.